-3. There are a range of operational matters arising from the COVID 19 pandemic which impact upon the Governance, Risk and Internal Control arrangements and examples of such have been summarised in Appendix A. During the COVID 19 period it would be prudent for Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies to compare the policies, procedures and internal control processes in effect prior to the onset of the pandemic.
+3. There are a range of operational matters arising from the COVID 19 pandemic which impact upon the Governance, Risk and Internal Control arrangements and examples of such have been summarised in Appendix A. During the COVID 19 period it would be prudent for Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies to compare the policies, procedures and internal control processes in effect during the pandemic against the policies, procedures and internal control processes in effect prior to the onset of the pandemic.
 The matters identified should be risk assessed so as to gain awareness about where the undetected vulnerabilities that may exist so that an informed decision can be made around acceptance of such risks.